UP: Last rites of Madurai train fire victims performed in Sitapur, Hardoi; well-wishers bid adieu | Law-Order

 Mithilesh and Shatru Daman were relatives and resided in the same locality in Sitapur.
 Shatrudaman's brother Lalla Singh said he was very popular among his relatives and friends.
 People who had gathered at his house broke down once his body arrived.

-A similar scenario transpired at Mithlesh's house where family members faced a tough time controlling his daughter as the body was taken out for last rites, a family member said.
+A similar scenario transpired at Mithilesh's house where family members faced a tough time controlling his daughter as the body was taken out for last rites, a family member said.

 Rajesh Tiwari, a long-time friend of Bhasin, the tour operator, recalled him as a ''religious and pious'' man. ''Bhasin was dedicated towards social service and used to take thousands of people on religious trips, Tiwari said, adding that he could not believe that his friend met with this tragic end.